AlexJReid/blog/content/posts/reframe-host-page.md

     :dispatch [:load-initial-state]}))
 ```

-The first argument to the event handler function is `cofx` with some destructuring to pull out `db` and `host-page-config`, the latter being made available through `inject-cofx` before the function.
+The first argument to the event handler function is the co-effects context, so with some destructuring I can pull out `db` and `host-page-config`, the latter being made available through `inject-cofx` before the function.
 This adds the co-effect we registered in the previous section.

 As you can see, the configuration from the host page has been added at `:host-page-config`.
 It would be better practice to be more selective about the permitted keys and maybe also enforce it with a spec.